plixlabdev/plixlab/docs/source/shape.rst

 Shapes
 ========

 It is possible to embed simple shapes.
-Currently, only arrows and squares are supported
+Currently, only arrows and squares are supported.

 .. code-block:: python